dssheldon/pands-project-sds/README.md

 - VariableOutput.txt - Text file created by the program
 - PNG files - outputs of plots saved as images

 ## Running the program

-The program is run by running the analysis.py file.
+The program is executed by running the analysis.py file.
 The file is a python program and uses the python libraries mentioned in the 'General' section below.

 ## Key Learning Points during the project